-ACCEPTABLE WORKS: The artist alley is a free space, made so those new to the fandom can learn the ropes!
-Because of this, the focus of the Artist Alley is on those that are actively producing artwork.
-Therefore the below are a list of items that we prefer to see sold at the Artist Alley.
+ACCEPTABLE WORKS: Artist Alley is a free space for daily use for artist vendors!
+The focus of the Artist Alley is on those that are actively producing artwork.
+Therefore the below are a list of items that we prefer to see sold at the Artist Alley

 Original artwork: Artwork may be produced before, or during the convention by the artist sitting at the table.
 This includes sketchbook commissions.

 Prints: Prints of original work by the artist that the artist has printed themselves may be displayed and sold.

 Small Hand Crafts and Merchandise: Buttons, artist produced stickers, pins, lanyards, small table swag, magnets and other small items that the Artist has made themselves or is the primary creator behind their design may be displayed and sold.
 Please be aware though that this should NOT be the primary business that the Artist conducts within this space.
 If this is the majority of what you sell then you should instead apply for our Dealer Den.